 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not exposed to significant interest rate risk given that the mortgage loan and convertible debentures bear interest at fixed rates.

-23. Risks and Uncertainties
+24. Risks and Uncertainties

 The following risk factors apply to the Company's overall business whether Element is under a management contract, as operator only, or whether Element is managing a retirement community that it has an ownership interest in.